zenforcode/zendsa/patterns/common_patterns.md

     return ans
 ```
 ## Hashing
- hash map is an unordered data structure that stores key-value pairs.
-A hash map can add and remove elements in
+HashMap is an unordered data structure that stores key-value pairs.
+A hash map can add and remove elements in O(1)
-O
-(
-1
-)
 O(1), as well as update values associated with a key and check if a key exists, also in
 O
 (